Neural Network-based Constrained Optimal Coordination for Heterogeneous Uncertain Nonlinear Multi-agent Systems: Introduction

+So far, there are few optimal coordination results considering optimization constraints on the final states except for single-integrator multi-agent systems as mentioned above.
+Compared with the unconstrained case, the set constraint will pose some specific challenge.
+In fact, additional mechanisms are usually needed to ensure the satisfaction of constraints on decision variables \cite{jokic2009constrained,glattfelder2012control,tee2009barrier, garone2017reference}.
+Thus, the design of effective algorithms and the associated convergence analysis are more involved.
+When facing multi-agent systems of nontrivial dynamics, the problem will inevitably be much more challenging than the optimal coordination results derived either for single integrators or without such constraints.

 Based on these observations, this paper focuses on the optimal coordination problem for a typical class of heterogeneous nonlinear multi-agent systems with set constraints.
-Moreover, we assume the agents are subject to unknown nonlinearities and external disturbances.
-Therefore, the considered problem is more challenging than the pure consensus or unconstrained optimal coordination problems in \cite{xi2012output, xie2017global, zhang2017distributed, tang2019cyb}.
-To overcome the difficulties brought from the nonlinearity, uncertainty, and constrained optimization requirement, we develop a neural network-based distributed control to solve this problem and provide rigorous theoretical analysis to ensure the global stability of resultant closed-loop systems.
-To our knowledge, this might be the first attempt to solve such kind of optimal coordination problems by neural network-based controls.
+Moreover, we assume the high-order agents are subject to both unknown nonlinearities and external disturbances.
+To overcome the difficulties brought from the nonlinearity, uncertainty, and constrained optimization requirement, we view the formulated problem as an asymptotic regulation problem where the reference point is determined by the constrained optimization problem and develop a novel neural network-based distributed control to solve the optimal coordination problem.
+We also provide rigorous theoretical analysis to ensure the global stability of resultant closed-loop systems.
+To our knowledge, this might be the first attempt to solve such kind of optimal coordination problems by neural network-based controls in this setting.